What Is A Platonic Friendship? Ñon-Romantic Relationships And Mental Health

 If you keep a relationship strictly platonic, then you can get to know someone of a specific sex who is consistent.
 Without more stressful feelings, you can build a solid friendship with someone you can depend on, and you may not need to worry about a breakup suddenly getting in the way, like you might need to worry about with a relationship.

 In general, there may be less pressure, which allows the friendship to be more consistent over time.
-You don’t need to worry about fights with in-laws, or long-distance, or raising children in the same way that you would in a long-term relationship.
+You don’t need to worry about fights with in-laws, long-distance, or raising children in the same way that you would in a long-term relationship.
 Without these added complications, your friendship can show you what it really is to depend on and trust someone.

 Friendship is all about respect.
 That means that if your friend wants to keep things platonic, you choose to respect their wishes even if you do not feel the same way.
 When that person draws a line, or asks you to take a step back, you do so, even when it hurts.
 You do not want to pressure someone or ruin a close friendship, so you respect any boundaries that they set.

 Having a platonic friend can come with all sorts of implicit and explicit boundaries.
-Being platonic with someone often means you do not cuddle in bed together, or kiss on the lips, or otherwise act like boyfriend and girlfriend.
+Being platonic with someone often means you do not cuddle in bed together, kiss on the lips, or otherwise act like boyfriend and girlfriend.
 Especially if you have been drinking together, or if you both feel curious and alone, there might be times when it’s tempting to cross those boundaries.
-However, a platonic friendship built on respect can create and maintain appropriate lines which are not to be crossed.
+However, a platonic friendship built on respect can create and maintain appropriate lines that are not to be crossed.

 The key to any major move in your platonic friendship often comes down to communication.
 If you think things are moving toward friends with benefits, or toward a relationship, it can be imperative that you ask the right questions and listen with patience and openness.
 Before making any drastic moves, consider asking your friend about their boundaries and ensure they are comfortable.
 Find out what this will mean for your friendship.
 It may seem awkward or stunted in the moment, but it’s likely you’ll be happy you asked those questions later, when you are still able to maintain your healthy friendship.